-Description Font Times New Roman, 12 pt Line spacing 1.5 Text alignment Justify Margins - normal, 2.54 cm on all sides (left, right, top, bottom); - the first line of the paragraph is indented 1.27 cm from the left edge of the text field.
+Description Font Arial, 11 pt Line spacing 1.5 Text alignment Justify Margins - normal, 2.54 cm on all sides (left, right, top, bottom); - the first line of the paragraph is indented 1.27 cm from the left edge of the text field.
 Highlighting of - italic , bold or underline text formatting; information - letter thinning function.
-Writing most - Times New Roman 10 pt font, indented 1.27 cm from the left margin; important information - citing the most outstanding authors in the field of science or the results of a previously conducted and recognized study.
+Writing most - Arial 10 pt font, indented 1.27 cm from the left margin; important information - citing the most outstanding authors in the field of science or the results of a previously conducted and recognized study.
 Page numbering - Arabic numerals in the upper right-hand corner of the page, without dots or dashes; - absolutely all pages of the work are numbered and the numbers start from the title page. - the numbering is continuous, including the literature list and all annexes.
 Numbering of - Arabic numerals; structural parts - each smaller part (subsection, sub-subsection) must have the number of the relevant work section, extended by an additional digit separated by a period (for example, 3.1; 3.1.1).
-Writing section titles - in bold, capital letters Times New Roman Normal, 14 pt, Bold; - no punctuation marks are placed at the end of section names and other structural elements.
+Writing section titles - in bold, capital letters Arial, 12 pt, Bold; - no punctuation marks are placed at the end of section names and other structural elements.
 Arrangement of - starting from the left edge of the page, without indentation; section titles - section titles may not contain words in parts; - it is not possible to write the title on one page and start the text on another.
 Writing parts of the - by inserting a one-line space and a 1.27 cm indent of the first line of text from the text left margin of the page (Paragraph / Indentation / left / by 1.27).
 Writing subsections - immediately after the text, omitting one line.
-Writing subsection - starting from the left edge of the page, without indentation; titles - Times New Roman Normal 12 pt bold Bold, lowercase, starting with a capital letter;
+Writing subsection - starting from the left edge of the page, without indentation; titles - Arial 11pt bold Bold, lowercase, starting with a capital letter; - no punctuation marks shall appear at the end of the section titles.